-The vast majority of our clients (I would guess at least 90%) see the appropriate translation of their industry and company-specific terms as one of the most important elements of every localisation project they undertake.
+The vast majority of our clients (I would guess at least 90%) see the appropriate translation of their industry and company-specific terms as one of the most important elements of every localization project they undertake.

-Apart from carefully tailoring the selection of translators to match the terminology needs of the job at hand, the best localisation providers will collaborate with their customers to produce comprehensive terminology guides and “termbases”.
+Apart from carefully tailoring the selection of translators to match the terminology needs of the job at hand, the best localization providers will collaborate with their customers to produce comprehensive terminology guides and “termbases”.

 A termbase is a list of English and translated key terms that allows translators to establish a style and consistency to their translations, so localised content is smooth, flowing and follows a consistent pattern.
 Termbases also allow multiple translators to work simultaneously on large pieces of content as they can all access the same terminology resources from within the translation tool they use.